Update on 17 Jan, 2023

-Institutions that Provide Training Courses in India
+Institutions that Provide Training Courses in India:

 One of the main eligibility criteria for becoming a pilot is a candidate should be qualified 10+2 with Physics and mathematics.
 If anyone with Commerce or Arts background is passionate about flying aircraft and wants to become a pilot then he/she can pursue his/her dream.

-Most of the flying schools provide Schooling Programme with such aspirants, who approve candidates to fulfill their dream.
+Most of the flying schools provide a Schooling Programme with such aspirants, who approve candidates to fulfill their dream.

 Under the Schooling Programme, the commerce/arts students are asked to enroll themself in a Distance Education course which is conducted by NIOS (National Institute of Open Learning).
 Under distance course, students will be doing his/her 10+2 schooling with Science stream subjects like Physics and mathematics.
 These programs are recognized by the government also, thus it completes the eligibility of main subjects physics and mathematics by NIOS.
 After completing your course with NIOS candidates can go further and join the flying school.

 Being a pilot is a very thrilling job itself, it comes with lots of adventure, opportunities, and responsibilities.
 Pilots are highly trained not just to fly but also for taking decisions at the time of trouble.
-The demand for highly skilled Pilots is too high in both sectors i.e. private sector as well as Public sector, there are many job opportunities coming for pilots nowadays.
-Any can make their career as a pilot and get employed by commercial pilot or government aviation business or one can also join the military as military pilots.
+The demand for highly skilled Pilots is too high in both sectors i.e. private sector as well as the Public sector, there are many job opportunities coming for pilots nowadays.
+Any can make their career as a pilot and get employed by commercial pilot or government aviation business or one can also join the military as a military pilot.

-Being an efficient pilot is not enough for growth in the aeronautical industry it is also important to choose the correct organisation which allows you to grow as a pilot.
+Being an efficient pilot is not enough for growth in the aeronautical industry it is also important to choose the correct organization which allows you to grow as a pilot.
 There are many organizations to hire a pilot but which one is right for you and your growth?
-A big question it is, to ease your problem here is a list mentioned below of some top recruiters.
+A big question is, to ease your problem here is a list mentioned below of some top recruiters.